roobinw/iicaptainv2.0.1/FIRESTORE_SETUP_AND_STRUCTURE.md

           // Allow creation of user documents under two conditions:
           // 1.
 A user creating their own profile (documentId {userId} == auth.uid).
           // 2.
-An admin creating a player profile (and associated auth account) for their team.
+An admin creating a member profile (and associated auth account) for their team.
-          //    The documentId {userId} will be the new player's Firebase Auth UID. allow create: if isSignedIn() &&
+          //    The documentId {userId} will be the new member's Firebase Auth UID. allow create: if isSignedIn() &&
                           (
                             // Case 1: User creating their own profile (e.g., during signup)